pradipece/Calculato_program_CLI_and_GUI/README.md

 ### Overview
 <p>
-This calculator project perform basic arithmetic oprations calculator.
+This calculator project performs basic arithmetic operations calculator.
 The number of operations depends on the <b>time complexity O(1) and Space complexity O(1) </b>
 </p>
 This is the calculator program version: 1.0.0